-- by this reference which should not be caught because the "exposure" will be remedied. - b.
+- a.
+The word "exposed" implies the removal of vegetative cover.
+That is a temporary effect, which ceases when revegetation occurs.
+In addition there is a Site Standard requiring revegetation of exposed surfaces.
+Many earthworks activities will be caught by this reference which should not be caught because the "exposure" will be remedied. - b.
 This proviso is presumably aimed at incremental increases in earthworks areas, such as the width of access tracks.
-The proviso should target the permanent outcome, not a temporary effect. - 13.15 In Rule 22.3.2.2(c) it is unclear why the words in subparagraphs (ii) and (vii) are capitalised.
-The same point applies to Rule 22.3.2.3(b) subparagraphs (ii) and (vii). - 13.16 In Rule 22.3.3.(i), Table 22.1, Tiers 2, 3, 4, and 5, referring to the final bullet point in each Tier relating to Special Zone Activity Areas, the following points are noted (assuming that, despite Submission Point 9 above, the volume 'trigger' control rule is retained, and this complicated approach of a number of separate Tiers is retained): - a.
+The proviso should target the permanent outcome, not a temporary effect. - 12.15 In Rule 22.3.2.2(c) it is unclear why the words in subparagraphs (ii) and (vii) are capitalised.
+The same point applies to Rule 22.3.2.3(b) subparagraphs (ii) and (vii). - 12.16 In Rule 22.3.3.(i), Table 22.1, Tiers 2, 3, 4, and 5, referring to the final bullet point in each Tier relating to Special Zone Activity Areas, the following points are noted (assuming that, despite Submission Point 8 above, the volume 'trigger' control rule is retained, and this complicated approach of a number of separate Tiers is retained): - a.
 It is necessary that a District Plan provides certainty when it comes to consent status.
 Any person reading the District Plan should be able to identify, without any ambiguity, the consent status of any particular activity. - b.
 The four bullet points refer to different specific zones which do not necessarily apply within all of the Special Zones.
 For example, Tier 4, bullet point 6, refers to "Rural Residential and Rural Lifestyle Activities" when none of the Special Zones contain Rural Residential or Rural Lifestyle zoning. - c.
 It is therefore left to a consent applicant to try and work out which 'equivalent' zoning would apply to the density applicable within that particular part of the relevant Special Zone. - d.
-That degree of ambiguity is unnecessary and inappropriate, in both a legal and a planning sense. - 13.17 In Rule 22.3.3.i, Table 22.1, Tier 6, why does the first bullet point refer to Section [which should be Rule] 5.3.5.1(v) instead of referring directly to Appendix 5? - 13.18 In Rule 22.4.(ii)(e) [compared to the current pre-PC49 equivalent Environmental Protection Measures], the words "The effects on traffic generated and..." have been added.
+That degree of ambiguity is unnecessary and inappropriate, in both a legal and a planning sense. - 12.17 In Rule 22.3.3.i, Table 22.1, Tier 6, why does the first bullet point refer to Section [which should be Rule] 5.3.5.1(v) instead of referring directly to Appendix 5? - 12.18 In Rule 22.4.(ii)(e) [compared to the current pre-PC49 equivalent Environmental Protection Measures], the words "The effects on traffic generated and..." have been added.
 The justification for that addition is unclear.
 Noise is covered by a separate Site Standard.
 Hours of operation are dealt with by the preceding subclause (d).
 Deposition of sediment, particularly in residential areas, is dealt with in the rest of this subclause and also by a separate Site Standard.
 The purpose of roads is to accommodate traffic.
-Those words should be deleted. - 13.19 Rule 22.4.(ii)(f) introduces a new assessment matter based upon the track record of the applicant/operator.
+Those words should be deleted. - 12.19 Rule 22.4.(ii)(f) introduces a new assessment matter based upon the track record of the applicant/operator.
 In respect of this new assessment matter the following points are made: - a.
 When most applications for resource consent involving earthworks are made, the choice of earthworks contractor has yet to be made.
 If this new rule intends to impose a requirement that such choice be made when the consent application is made, then the requirement is unreasonable.
 If that is not the intention, then the new rule is pointless. - b.
 Compliance with resource consent conditions is an enforcement/compliance matter.
-It is inappropriate to include such a consideration in a consent assessment matter of this nature. - 13.20 Rule 22.4.vii(c) is an assessment matter in relation to impacts on sites of cultural heritage value which reads:
+It is inappropriate to include such a consideration in a consent assessment matter of this nature.

+12.20 Rule 22.4.vii(c) is an assessment matter in relation to impacts on sites of cultural heritage value which reads: